 Royal dogs | Dogs loved by Kings and Queens

-Infamous for her love of Corgis, the Queen has had 30 spanning from the age of 7 when her father owned a Corgi called Dookie.
+This list wouldn’t be complete without Queen Elizabeth II and her infamous love of Corgis.
+The Queen has had 30 spanning from the age of 7 when her father owned a Corgi called Dookie.
 This includes a number of Cocker Spaniels and ‘Dorgis’ (Daschund x Corgi) which she has bred.
 Two of her first Corgis even joined her and Prince Phillip on their honeymoon!

 Marie Antoinette had a Pug named Mops.
 Mops was a childhood pet and they were sadly separated when she was handed over to France as she had to give up all her Austrian possessions.
 Thankfully, they were later reunited and Mops lived out the rest of his life in luxury at Versailles.